-In this year’s Spring Statement, Chancellor Rishi Sunak froze the Income Tax personal allowance.
+In the 2022 Spring Statement, then Chancellor Rishi Sunak froze the Income Tax personal allowance.
 The allowance currently stands at £12,570 and will remain so until the end of the 2025/6 tax year.
 This is essentially a real-terms cut.
 Add in fast wage growth – fuelled by a rapid increase in inflation – and millions of people will find they’ve become higher rate taxpayers.

-This will a major blow to household incomes.
-Inflation will mean that pay is worth less.
+Moving forward to today, with the energy and cost of living crisis, this is proving major blow to household incomes.
+Rampant inflation means that pay is worth less.
 Yet, any pay rise that pushes income over £50,270 will mean anything over that figure is taxed at 40%, not 20%.
 In this article, we’ll take a look at how many people will be affected – and what you can do about it.

 How many extra higher rate taxpayers will there be?

 In short, there will be millions of new higher rate taxpayers.
 House of Commons Library figures estimate that an extra 1.2 million people will be sucked into the higher tax band by 2026.
 An FT Adviser article quotes an estimate that 2.5 million people will have been brought into the upper band during the period 2019 to 2024/5.

 Why will so many people pay higher taxes?

 The real driver will be the growth in wages.
 Every March, the Office of Budgetary Responsibility (OBR) publishes its Economic and Fiscal Outlook Report.
 In its 2021 report, it predicted the following percentage growth of salaries compared the previous year.